-Straight grain oak, also known as quarter sawn or rift cut, has an elegant, straight-line appearance, which sets it apart from the more common “cathedral grain” of plain sawn oak.
-Its inherent and enhanced stability makes straight grain oak a more desirable and higher value alternative than plain sawn oak for any application.
+Straight grain oak, also known as rift sawn, has an elegant, straight-line appearance, which sets it apart from the more common “cathedral grain” of quarter sawn oak.
+Its inherent and enhanced stability makes straight grain oak a more desirable and higher value alternative than quarter sawn oak for any application.

-The natural features described below are normal and should not be considered defects:
+The natural features described below are normal and are not considered defects: